-Ш leaching strategies responsive to the learning strengths and needs of students from diverse backgrounds; Using curriculum, assessment and reporting knowledge to design learning sequences and lesson plans; Using ICT to expand curriculum learning opportunities for students in ways that acknowledge and respond to issues of cyber safety, and ethical and responsible use; Selecting and using resources; Verbal and non-verbal communication strategies to support engagement in the classroom; Strategies to create and maintain safe and supportive learning environments; Classroom organisation and behaviour management strategies and skills (continued); Assess, moderate, provide feedback and report on student learning; Using assessment data -systemic and class-based - to evaluate student learning and modify teaching practice; teacher (as well as understand the implications for improved student learning).
+Ш leaching strategies responsive to the learning strengths and needs of students from diverse backgrounds; Using curriculum, assessment and reporting knowledge to design learning sequences and lesson plans; Using ICT to expand curriculum learning opportunities for students in ways that acknowledge and respond to issues of cyber safety, and ethical and responsible use; Selecting and using resources; Verbal and non-verbal communication strategies to support engagement in the classroom; Strategies to create and maintain safe and supportive learning environments; Classroom organisation and behaviour management strategies and skills (continued); Assess, moderate, provide feedback and report on student learning; Using assessment data -systemic and class-based - to evaluate student learning and modify teaching practice; Continue to identify areas for professional learning and growth and development as a preservice teacher (as well as understand the implications for improved student learning).
 This includes using the Australian Professional Standards for Teachers and feedback from supervising teachers; Continue to understand the legislative, school and employing authority requirements, and ethical principles and practices in the teaching and learning process.